African leaders laud Mugabe at state funeral in divided Zimbabwe

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-HARARE: Zimbabwe gave former leader Robert Mugabe a state funeral on Saturday with African leaders paying tribute to a man they lauded as a liberation hero but whose 37-year rule was defined by repression and economic turmoil.
+HARARE: Zimbabwe gave former president Robert Mugabe a state funeral on Saturday with African leaders paying tribute to a man lauded as a liberation hero but whose 37-year rule was defined by repression and economic turmoil.

-Mugabe, who died in Singapore last week aged 95, left Zimbabwe deeply divided over his legacy with his country still struggling with high inflation and shortages of goods after decades of crisis.
+Mugabe, who died in Singapore last week aged 95, left Zimbabwe deeply torn over his legacy as the country still struggles with high inflation and shortages of goods after decades of crisis.

 He died on an overseas medical trip almost two years after former army loyalists forced him out in 2017, following a power struggle over what was widely perceived as a bid to position his wife Grace as his successor.

-Former and current African leaders, including South Africa’s Cyril Ramaphosa and Kenya’s Uhuru Kenyatta, arrived to crowds chanting and drumming liberation songs at the less than half-filled 60,000-seat national stadium in Harare.

-Mugabe’s casket, draped in the green, black, gold and red Zimbabwe flag, was marched slowly into the stadium, accompanied by a military band and an escort of officers.
-His wife Grace, in a black veil, and family followed behind.
+Mugabe´s casket, draped in the green, black, gold and red Zimbabwe flag, was marched slowly into Harare´s national stadium as a military band played and crowds chanted and drummed, though less than half of the 60,000 seats appeared taken.

 "We honour and remember our African icon.
 He had many allies and followers...
 Our motherland is in tears," Zimbabwe President Emmerson Mnangagwa said.